MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Scopes.md

 > All module code runs in a module-specific hierarchy of scopes that has its
 > own root scope.

-## Inheritance
+### Inheritance

-A child scope doesn't inherit the variables, aliases, and functions from the parent scope.
-Unless an item is private, the child scope can view the items in the parent scope.
-And, it can change the items by explicitly specifying the parent scope, but the items aren't part of the child scope.

-However, a child scope is created with a set of items.
+A child scope is created with a set of items.
 Typically, it includes all the aliases that have the **AllScope** option.
 This option is discussed later in this article.
 It includes all the variables that have the **AllScope** option, plus some automatic variables.

 To find the items in a particular scope, use the Scope parameter of `Get-Variable` or `Get-Alias`.